ajpelu/c_allocation_pine/readme.md

 This repository contains all information and results for the paper *Optimal carbon partitioning drives sink potential dynamics of afforestation under climate change*.
-The paper have been submitted to *Nature Plants*
+The paper have been submitted to *Global Change Biology*

 ## Website
 You can see the website of the repo at: https://ajpelu.github.io/c_allocation_pine